 5. Yale University: Not Above Reproach

 The Ivy League school found itself a victim of a breach in security as well.
 Yale officials were not aware that Google made changes to its search engine.
-As a result of these modifications, FTP servers that were not made secure were open to attack.
-43,000 individuals discovered that their social security numbers were revealed due to the weakness in security measures, once again providing easy access for cyber thieves.
+As a result of these modifications, FTP servers that were not secure were open to attack.
+And 43,000 individuals had their social security numbers revealed due to the weakness in security measures, once again providing easy access for cyber thieves.
 The breach affected staff associated with the college and students.
 Officials took steps to correct the problem.
 They also offered security monitoring to all those who fell prey to the gap in security.
 This courtesy was provided free of charge.

 6. Google and the Aurora Attacks